-What Is Point of Purchase (POP) Marketing?
+8 Point of Purchase (POP) Examples and Types

 Point of purchase displays influence buying behavior by placing products and promotions exactly where shoppers decide what to buy — checkout counters, end caps, and key in-store locations.